-Europe from fall of Roman Empire to Renaissance in 14th century.
-Emphasizes major institutions, culture, and intellectual history of Middle Ages.
+Europe from the fall of the Roman Empire to the Renaissance in the 14th century.
+Emphasizes the major institutions, culture, and intellectual history of Middle Ages.
 (Also listed as History 339.)

 RELI 340 Renaissance and Reformation

 Emergence of "new" Western man and woman as seen through institutions, literature, and art of 14th through 16th centuries.
 (Also listed as History 340.)